Read To Your Baby Every Day

-The Read with Me initiative is a collaboration between Calgary Reads, Alberta Health Services (AHS) Public Health, and five Calgary-based Early Childhood Coalitions.
+The Read with Me initiative is a collaboration between Calgary Reads, Alberta Health Services (AHS) Public Health, and generous community partners to support early literacy development.

 It is delivered by Calgary Reads to encourage conversations about reading between health care providers and new parents and to increase book ownership at regular immunization visits.
 The program is modelled after “Reach Out and Read,” an American nonprofit that serves 4.5 million children annually by training doctors to “prescribe” to parents the importance of reading to their young children.

 Since July 2016, the program has distributed 25,280 copies of “Read Me a Book” and accompanying bookmarks with parent tips for engaging with their children.
 Following an initial pilot with doctors at a maternity clinic, we successfully implemented the program in five AHS Public Health Well Child clinics.